dmargala/mpi-playground/README.md

 0: (2) total = 435
 ```

-In the mpi version, each rank is computes an independent subtotal and which are then combined into a single total by rank 0.
+In the mpi version, each rank computes an independent subtotal which are then combined into a single total by rank 0.

 The `--trigger-one` option forces an error on rank 0 while generating the data during the second iteration.
 In the non-mpi version, the error is caught and the process skips to the next iteration: